chunkyguy/Cocos2dSwift/README.md

 Change Log
 -----------

+26/06/14

+- Add CCCMacros.swift for a common place for workarouds for all C MACROs.

+- I honestly think CGPoint(x: 0.85, y: 0.95) is better than ccp(0.85, 0.95).
+Because it tells straight away what is getting created and how.
+IMO ccp() should retire.

+24/06/14

-1. All places where we used the handly MACRO to create CGPoint
+- All places where we used the handly MACRO to create CGPoint
 ```[objc]
 backButton.position = ccp(0.85, 0.95);
 ```